 - 5.7.1.
 At the end of the match, the Umpire shall note the end time, the duration of the match and the quantity of shuttles used on the score-sheet, if used. - 5.7.2.
-If any incidents happened on court, the Umpire must immediately take the printed or completed score-sheet with notes on the relevant incidents (BWF Statutes, Section 4.1.5, Section 7 for examples), if necessary, to the Referee.
+If any incidents happened on court that may be reported by the Referee after the tournament, the Umpire must immediately take the printed or completed score-sheet with notes on the relevant incidents (BWF Statutes, Section 4.1.5, Section 7 for examples), if necessary, to the Referee.
+Examples of incidents that do not need to be followed up with the Referee after the match include a clothing violation which was rectified by the player or Coach, an injury not resulting in a retirement, or suspension of play due to a minor repair to the court or its surroundings.